What is the Light field camera from Lytro good for ?

 4. The emphasis is on the “cool” effect and the “user experience” for everybody – or more precisely gadget lovers – rather than for photographers.
 Many tricks from the Apple playbook are used: the unconventional (and possibly ergonomically dubious) design which doesn’t look like any other camera, the minimalistic design, the reliance on company-hosted servers providing the controlled universe in which the “user experience” can be shared.
 In fact, at the moment the Windows version of the software is still in the works.

 5. From a creative point of view, Lytro is betting on the “living picture” idea (presenting a web image that can be refocused by the user) rather on providing tools to control DOF.
 The effect is cool when first seen, but can it sustain a new esthetic ?
 Such an esthetic would invite users to deliberately seek images with much more depth and close objects than usual, and tell stories by letting the viewer discover picture elements by focusing.
 While I could see a few neat projects done by following this paradigm, the problem is that in great projects the idea comes first, and then the tool is chosen to match the idea, not the opposite.

 6. This is a first generation product.
+It is positioned the way it is, because that’s the most exciting application of existing sensor technology.
+Excitement is what a start-up needs to generate.
 Regardless of how limited it may appear to be, it’s still remarkable that the first commercial iteration of a technology this innovative can be put into such a neat package and sold for such a reasonable price.
 Let see what happens when electronics will have progressed enough, for the camera to capture enough resolution.